gneyal/Elastico/README.md

 4. Run Apple.elastico_import_all to import all your data.

+5. Controll what fields are indexed by declaring a method called 'elastico_to_indexed_json'.

 Use it.
 -------
 1. After every save Elastico will automatically save your instance in elasticsearch.